 Mathematics and Statistics

-My research interests are primarily in measurement, particularly macroeconomic and socioeconomic indicators, time series, and the history of statistics.
+My research interests are primarily in measurement, particularly macroeconomic and socioeconomic indicators, time series, order statistics, and the history of statistics.
 I managed to combine all three in my 2019 book, Measuring Society.
 The book is a history of US official statistics like unemployment, inflation, and poverty.
 Prior to joining Exeter, I was a faculty member at the Gabelli School of Business at Fordham University in New York City and a research mathematical statistician at the U.S Census Bureau, focusing on the American Community Survey.
-I completed my PhD at the Wharton School, University of Pennsylvania.
+I completed my PhD in statistics at the Wharton School, University of Pennsylvania under the supervision of Lawrence D. Brown; my undergraduate degree was in mathematics with specialisation in economics from the University of Chicago.
 In 2020, I became an Elected Member of the International Statistical Institute.

 For a gentle introduction to measurement, check out the following: